homma/docs/lem/issues-02s.md

 ;; fast!
 ```

-It seems that the problem occurs when it is called inside Lem.
+It seems that the problem occurs when it is called inside of Lem.

 The latency can be avoided by passing the command as list too.